NoClass White Paper

 Modern PHP development has largely embraced object-oriented architecture.
 Frameworks such as Laravel and Symfony have introduced powerful abstractions that help developers build sophisticated applications.
 However, those abstractions also introduce complexity, learning overhead, and additional layers that may not be necessary for every project.

 NoClass explores an alternative approach.
-Instead of treating procedural programming as a legacy technique, it embraces procedural MVC as a deliberate architectural choice while retaining routing, middleware, database helpers, modularity, security features, and modern development practices.
+Instead of treating procedural programming as a legacy technique, it embraces procedural MVC as a deliberate architectural choice while retaining routing, middleware, a comprehensive database layer, a migration system, a JavaScript HTTP client, modularity, security features, and modern development practices.

 The Growing Complexity of Modern Frameworks